reactplay/docs/docs/apis-hook.md

 ## useFeaturedPlays

+**Description**

 Invoking `useFeaturedPlays` hook would internally run a GraphQL query to retrieve the list of featured plays.

+**Input Parameters:**

+- None

+**Returned Value** - Array

-This function returns an array of 3 items.
-A `loading` state is used to represent a loader while the data is being fetched.
-The `error` object contains details about any error that occurred while trying to fetch the data.
-The `data` object contains the list of featured plays as an array.
+- A `loading` state that represents a loader while the data is fetched.
+- The `error` object contains details about any error that occurred while trying to fetch the data.
+- The `data` object contains the list of featured plays as an array.

+**Example**

 ```jsx
 const [loading, error, data] = useFeaturedPlays();